Matthew Spinozza

 1. Everybody Knows – Sigrid

 This cover of Leonard Cohen’s song blends sorrow and fury.
 It kicks off the playlist with resignation — like the world already knows the truth but chooses to look away.
 It starts softly and then grows increasingly more confrontational.
+It's worth mentioning that this song was made for The Justice League, and was used to show the fallout from Superman's death.

 Key Lyrics: